eProsima/vulcanexus/docs/rst/tutorials/cloud_tutorial.rst

 DDS-Router deployment
 ^^^^^^^^^^^^^^^^^^^^^

-The cloud router is launched from within a *Vulcanexus Cloud* Docker image (that can be downloaded in `Vulcanexus webpage <TODO: include final URL>`_), which uses as configuration file the one hosted in the previously set up ConfigMap.
+The cloud router is launched from within a *Vulcanexus Cloud* Docker image (that can be downloaded in `Vulcanexus webpage <https://vulcanexus.org/>`_), which uses as configuration file the one hosted in the previously set up ConfigMap.
-Assuming the name of the generated Docker image is ``ubuntu-vulcanexus-cloud:galactic``, the cloud router will then be deployed with the following settings:
+Assuming the name of the generated Docker image is ``ubuntu-vulcanexus-cloud:humble``, the cloud router will then be deployed with the following settings:

 .. literalinclude:: ../../resources/tutorials/cloud_tutorial/ddsrouter.yaml
     :language: yaml